 What you can do when you're ready to end your experiment

-If you’re happy with your experiment’s results, you can apply your experiment to the original campaign or convert your experiment into a new campaign.
+If you’re happy with experiment results, you can apply your experiment to the original campaign or convert your experiment into a new campaign.

 - If you apply your experiment to your original campaign, the changes you were testing in your experiment will be applied to your original campaign.

 If you prefer to simply end your experiment, you can do that by changing the end date of your experiment so it stops running at the close of the day.
-Learn more about making changes to your experiment.
+You can also click Edit in the upper-right corner of the page and select End now.
+Learn more about making changes to your experiments